-Leaving the cocoon of family business, this self-made entrepreneur built a Rs 30 crore turnover footwear brand
+Leaving the family business, this self-made entrepreneur built a Rs 30 crore turnover footwear brand

 Vol 13 | Issue 22

 Born into a Marwari business family, Veena Ashiya decided to strike out on her own after working for a few years with international brands like Tommy Hilfiger and Versace.

 Her father Sesh Kiran Ashiya is the founder of well-known perfume brand Moksha, but instead of joining the family business, Veena launched Monrow, a footwear brand for Indian women, in 2016.

 |Veena Ashiya launched Monrow Shoes in 2016 after working for a few years with international brands Tommy Hilfiger and Versace (Photos: Special Arrangement) |

 Monrow achieved a turnover of Rs 30 crore in FY 2021-22, with her products being sold in retail outlets across India and in leading ecommerce portals such as Reliance, Myntra and Ajio.